Built St. Louis: Recalled to Life

 Circa 1993.
-I believe the building was already closed at this point, though the Woolworth's sign has not yet been removed.
+The building was closed at this point, though the Woolworth's sign has not yet been removed.

 Circa 2002.